 The Black Law Students’ Association of Canada (BLSA Canada) invites you to submit a piece of your original/unpublished work for the annual magazine.
 Each year, the magazine is available in hard copy at the national conference and on the BLSA Canada website.
 This is an excellent opportunity for students, faculty and BLSA alumni to have their work featured in a nationally recognized publication.

-This year’s theme is youth empowerment and we are seeking articles on a broad range of topics.
+This year, BLSA Canada is celebrating its 25th anniversary and we are seeking articles on a broad range of topics.
 Those interested in submitting work might consider, among many other subjects, some of the following ideas:

 - Mentorship projects